PROFILE

 with the government or Brunei Shell Petroleum.

-Companies in Brunei must either be
+Companies in Brunei must either be incorporated

-incorporated locally or registered as a branch
+locally or registered as a branch of a foreign

-of a foreign company and must be registered with
+company and must be registered with the

-the Registrar of Companies.
-Public companies
+Registrar of Companies.
+Public companies must

-must have a minimum of seven shareholders.
+have a minimum of seven shareholders.
+Private

-the directors in a company must be residents of
+directors in a company must be residents of

 Brunei.

-The government owns a cattle farm in
+The government owns a cattle farm in Australia

-Australia through which the country’s beef
+through which the country's beef supplies are

-and chickens are largely produced locally, but
+largely produced locally, but most of Brunei's

-most of Brunei's other food needs must be
+other food needs must be imported.
+Agriculture,

-imported.
-Agriculture and fisheries are among
+aquaculture, and fisheries are among the

-the industrial sectors that the government has
+industrial sectors that the government has

 selected for highest priority in its efforts to